The Human Truth Foundation

 ...

 Indonesia is amongst the worst places in the world at ensuring human rights and freedom, and it has severe cultural issues when it comes to tolerance and equality.
-Indonesia does better than average in supporting personal, civil & economic freedoms19.
-In 2017 it made some limited steps to protect the rights of some of its most vulnerable people and released some political prisoners20.
-But unfortunately Indonesia gets most other things wrong.
-It does worse than average in its success in fighting anti-semitic prejudice21, commentary in Human Rights Watch reports22, opposing gender inequality23, LGBT equality24, supporting press freedom25, speed of uptake of HR treaties26 and in freethought27.
-And finally, it falls into the worst 20 for the rate of gender bias (from 7 indicators)28 (one of the worst in Asia) and in its nominal commitment to Human Rights29.
-The United Nations made 58 recommendations on improvements that Indonesia could make, but they were rejected wholesale20.
+Indonesia does better than average in supporting personal, civil & economic freedoms20 and in its average Freedom in the World rating.
+When it comes to most other metrics, Indonesia does not do well.
+It does worse than average in terms of its success in fighting anti-semitic prejudice21, eliminating modern slavery22, commentary in Human Rights Watch reports23, opposing gender inequality24, LGBT equality25, supporting press freedom26 and in freethought27.
+And finally, it falls into the worst 20 in the rate of gender bias (from 7 indicators)28 (amongst the worst in Asia) and in its nominal commitment to Human Rights29.
+The United Nations made 58 recommendations on improvements that Indonesia could make, but they were rejected wholesale30.
 Indonesia does not accept the concept of freedom of religion.
-The state only permits six religions: Islam, Hinduism, Buddhism, Catholicism, Protestantism, and Confucianism - there is no legal way to be non-religious30.
+The state only permits six religions: Islam, Hinduism, Buddhism, Catholicism, Protestantism, and Confucianism - there is no legal way to be non-religious31.
 The country's blasphemy law makes it illegal to promote other faiths.
-In 2017, President Jokowi decreed the amendment of a law, enabling the government to fast-track the banning of groups it doesn't like20.
+In 2017, President Jokowi decreed the amendment of a law, enabling the government to fast-track the banning of groups it doesn't like30.

 For tables, charts and commentary, see: